joelhawksley/identity/talks/2021/slides.md

 ---

-> The Innovator's Dilemma is the decision between catering to customers' current needs, or adopting new innovations and technologies which will answer future needs.
+> The Innovator's Dilemma is the decision between catering to current needs, or adopting new innovations and technologies which will answer future needs.

 ^ READ QUOTE